RuneSpokeAdmin/cci-challenge/WRITEUP.md

 `|| true` exempts that one command from `set -e`.
 Strictness is good, but you have to carve out the commands you don't actually care about.

-These were all discovered and diagnosable through the CircleCI stack trace presented in the live Pipeline runs